crossplane-contrib/provider-jet-aws/docs/custom-configuration.md

 // such as removal of those fields from spec schema and calling Configure function
 // to fill attributes with information given in external name. type ExternalName struct {
+  // SetIdentifierArgumentFn sets the name of the resource in Terraform argument
+  // map.
+  SetIdentifierArgumentFn SetIdentifierArgumentFn

+  // OmittedFields are the ones you'd like to be removed from the schema since
+  // they are specified via external name.
+You can omit only the top level fields.
+  // No field is omitted by default.
+  OmittedFields []string

   // DisableNameInitializer allows you to specify whether the name initializer
   // that sets external name to metadata.name if none specified should be disabled.
   // It needs to be disabled for resources whose external name includes information
   // more than the actual name of the resource, like subscription ID or region
   // etc. which is unlikely to be included in metadata.name DisableNameInitializer bool

-	// Configure name attributes of the given configuration using external name.
-	ConfigureFunctionPath string

-	// OmittedFields are the ones you'd like to be removed from the schema since
-	// they are specified via external name.
-You can omit only the top level fields.
-	// No field is omitted by default.
-	OmittedFields []string
 }
 ```